 Identification of wood damage: Arizona desert termites prefer to eat the springwood in timbers, generally avoiding the lignin in summerwood.
 Damaged timber appears honeycombed, with soil in the galleries.

 The Arizona desert termite is less dependent on moisture and decay than other Phoenix area termites.
 It will readily attack dry, sound wood.
-A typical sign of infestation is the presence of drop tubes coming from the ceiling rafters and sheetrock/plasterboard and/or holes in the sheetrock plugged with feces.
+A typical sign of an infestation is the presence of drop tubes coming from the ceiling rafters and sheetrock/plasterboard and/or holes in the sheetrock plugged with feces.

 Arizona desert termites prefer to forage in shaded soil or areas made wet by irrigation.

-They will readily construct mud shelter tubes up, over or around solid objects in order to reach a timber food source.
-These mud-tubes are slender, solidly built and pale yellow to tan in color.
+They will readily construct mud shelter tubes up, over, or around solid objects in order to reach a timber food source.
+These mud-tubes are slender, solidly built, and pale yellow to tan in color.

-The mud-tubes are more circular in cross section than those of other Phoenix area subterranean termites whose mud-tubes are flattened in cross section and dirty light brown in color.
+The mud-tubes are more circular in cross-section than those of other Phoenix area subterranean termites whose mud-tubes are flattened in cross-section and dirty light brown in color.

 Arizona desert termites most often swarm at night during the rainy season, from July to September, usually after during our monsoon season or after rainfalls.
 The moist soil provides the nuptial Desert termite swarmers with the best chance of surviving and developing a new colony.
 The male and female pair off and enter the soil where they excavate a cavity or cell.